ray-di/Ray.AuraSqlModule/README.md

 ## Transaction

-Any method marked with `@Transactional` will have a transaction started before, and ended after it is called.
+Any method marked with `#[Transactional]` will have a transaction started before, and ended after it is called.

 ```php
 use Ray\AuraSqlModule\Annotation\WriteConnection; // important